Best Local Experiences in Dubai — from Winter Picnics to Midnight Snacks

 Watching sport is one of the best local experiences in Dubai as the winter sporting calendar attracts everyone from Tiger Woods to Roger Federer (a part-time Dubai resident).
 While this provides a great opportunity to see your favourite sporting superstars up close there are plenty of other sports to watch — or participate in.
 Indian, Pakistani and Sri Lankan expats play cricket at any time of the day, anytime of the year, and anywhere where there’s room to swing a bat.
 Watching a game of something with some Emiratis is one of the best local experiences in Dubai and the Emirati boys flock to see their favourite football (soccer) teams play at the stadiums.
 In winter, the sport of rifle throwing (yes, that’s what we said) at the Dubai Heritage Village also attracts supportive extended families.
 Even if you’re here at the height of summer that’s no excuse: Thursday night is Freestyle Night at Ski Dubai, complete with DJ spinning tunes.

 Emiratis love their coffee, which they tend to drink as a light cardamom-infused brew more akin in colour and consistency to tea, or, less commonly, as a thick, muddy, short black coffee more closely resembling Turkish coffee.
 The cardamom coffee is often poured to guests on arrival at a home and offered with dates.
 Fortunately, it’s become a tradition to offer coffee to hotel guests upon check-in or in the lobby.
 The coffee is poured from a copper or brass coffee pot into a tiny handle-free ceramic cup.
 It’s customary to accept three cups; any more is considered rude.
 When you’ve had enough tilt your cup slightly from side to side and the server will offer a tray for you to place it upon.
 Sheesha cafes are great spots to sample coffee and fragrant sheesha (also known as hubbly bubbly or narghile elsewhere in the Middle East) with the locals.
-Update: while we haven’t visited yet, a new coffee museum has opened in the charming Bastakiya quarter; see this story on The Origins of Coffee, where you’ll find more fascinating articles like this.
-If you’ve been we’d love to know what you think.
+Update: while we haven’t visited yet, a new coffee museum has opened in the charming Bastakiya quarter.

 Drink in the views